jdcantrell/goodrobot.net/src/posts/home-recording-studio-setup.md

 ```

 You will want to change `Audioengine` to the correct name for your soundcard.
 On
-my system it's named `Audioengine D2` your will probably be different.
+my system it's named `Audioengine D2` yours will probably be different.
 You can
 inspect the output of `aplay -l` to determine this.
 If you prefer you can adjust
 the last `"speakers"` name in the last line to whatever makes sense for your
 setup.
 This is just a name so that you know where audio will go when routed to